fumikito/wp-readme/README.md

 They are almost same, but little bit different.

-This small PHP scripts converts Github's `README.md` to WordPress `readme.txt`.
+This small PHP script converts GitHub’s `README.md` into a WordPress `readme.txt` file.
-You don't have to maintain 2 almost same text files.
+This allows you to maintain a single source of documentation for both GitHub and WordPress.org, eliminating the need to manage two separate files.

-## How To Use
+## Usage

 Just grab and run PHP.